Non-local quantum computation: Introduction

-a) A unitary that acts on the A and B quantum systems. b) A non-local quantum computation.
+Time proceeds upwards in these circuit diagrams. a) A unitary that acts on the A and B quantum systems. b) A non-local quantum computation.
 The goal is to implement the same unitary $U$, but without bringing A and B together.
 Instead, entanglement (represented with the lower curved wire) plus communication (represented by the crossed wires) is used.

 The basic setting for a non-local quantum computation is shown at right.
 We can view the process as involving two parties, who we refer to as Alice and Bob.
 In the image Alice is on the left, while Bob is on the right.
 Their goal is to implement a unitary $U_{AB}$, which acts on the two quantum systems A and B. Alice and Bob share a joint quantum state, which in general may be entangled.
 Alice holds the quantum system A; Bob holds the quantum system B. In the first round operations, Alice acts on her portion of the entangled state and A, and Bob acts on his end of the entangled system and B. Alice and Bob then exchange quantum communication.
 Finally, Alice and Bob act on the systems they hold locally again.

 Non-local quantum computation first appeared in the academic literature in the context of quantum position verification (QPV).
 In that context, any QPV scheme has a corresponding NLQC, which defines a cheating strategy for that scheme.
 As a consequence, if every unitary can be implemented as an NLQC, then every QPV scheme can be broken in principle.